How can I get in touch with you? Will you respond?

-PULLED WITHIN is the second book in the Bar Harbor Series.
-It’s written from Rae’s point-of-view and it will be released on September 12th.
+Yes, PULLED WITHIN is written from Rae’s point-of-view and it will be released on September 12th.
 You can pre-order a copy of it HERE.
-The third and final book in the series is titled PULLED APART.
-It’s written from Gianna’s point-of-view and it’s scheduled to be released in fall ’14.

 Are the stories the same just told in different view points?

-No, each book is completely different, though you may recognize many of the same characters.
+No, both books are completely different, though you may recognize many of the same characters.